Aidan McLindon: Victorian politics

 McLindon had no political party affiliations from 2013 until 2021, when he joined the Australian Federation Party.

 On 4 July 2022, he announced his candidacy on behalf of the right-wing to far-right Freedom Party for the seat of Mulgrave in Victoria to contest against Daniel Andrews in the state elections.
 McLindon was unsuccessful, receiving 2.2% of the vote, and failing to unseat the Premier.
-Before the 2022 Victorian state election, McLindon formed a self-described'ethical bloc' in order to bring together the minor right-wing parties into preference negotiations.
+Before the 2022 Victorian state election, McLindon formed a self-described 'ethical bloc' in order to bring together the minor right-wing parties into preference negotiations.
 McLindon was referred to as the preference 'blocker' in response to political consultant 'preference whisperer' Glenn Druery who has been widely criticised for his exchanging preferences for cash.

 On 6 September 2023, it was reported that McLindon was attempting to join the Victorian Liberal Party for the second time.
 This would require a majority of the state assembly to approve.

 McLindon was elected as a Councillor for the Kirrip Ward in the City of Whittlesea in the 2024 Local Government elections.
 He was elected as the Mayor of City of Whittlesea on 19 November 2024.
 However in April 2025, McLindon was suspended from council and commission of inquiry into Whittlesea Council launched after he was accused by council staff of intimidating behaviour, including aggressive questioning of staff over the establishment of a Rainbow Advisory Group for the LGBTQ community.
 His fellow councillors also passed a unanimous vote of no confidence into McLindon to continue as mayor.

-In October 2025, the Commission of Inquiry’s report into Whittlesea council found that McLindon as mayor failed to perform the role ‘in many ways’ prior to his suspension and that ‘the basis of this suspension was that McLindon’s behaviour was creating a serious risk to the health and safety of councillors and/or council staff’, citing that he ‘personally demonstrated extremely poor conduct…[made] unsubstantiated and sometimes bizarre accusations against the council, the council administration and the Victorian government, Mr McLindon generated misinformation and brought the council into disrepute.’
-A council monitor was subsequently appointed to the end of 2025.
+In October 2025, the Commission of Inquiry’s report into Whittlesea council found that McLindon as mayor "failed to perform the role in many ways" prior to his suspension and that "The basis of this suspension was that Mr McLindon's behaviour was creating a serious risk to the health and safety of councillors and/or council staff," citing that he "personally demonstrated extremely poor conduct" and that he "[made] unsubstantiated and sometimes bizarre accusations against the council, the council administration and the Victorian government, Mr McLindon generated misinformation and brought the council into disrepute" A council monitor was subsequently appointed to the end of 2025.

 McLindon contested the 2025 Werribee state by-election polling tenth of 12 candidates with approximately 0.6 percent of the primary vote.